Who am I?

 • Help with pythontutor.ru. -

 About 12 years of experience (since around 2012) daily driving Arch Linux on all my workstations (at home and at work) and other Linux distributions on servers.
+I also have some (small) experience with OpenBSD and FreeBSD.

 -